 Price: Free

-8. Timeleft — Best for Guaranteed In-Person Dinners with Strangers
+8. Timeleft: In-Person Dinners with Strangers

-Best for: Adventurous people who want to skip the app phase entirely and just meet people IRL
+How it works: Aimed at adventurous people who want to skip the app phase entirely and just meet people IRL

 Cons: Only available in select cities, dinner format doesn't suit everyone, no way to screen matches before meeting